qubit-science-club/quantum_reinforcement_learning/README.md

 Code and other materials are  under [MIT license](LICENSE).

-> **Disclaimer**: <br/> Our project use fragments of code from other sources, sometimes with different licenses.
+> **Disclaimer**: <br/> Our project uses fragments of code from other sources, sometimes with different licenses.
 All these fragments are marked properly.
 MIT license refers only to our original code.